 What does American Express define as a “major supermarket”?

 Amex defines a major supermarket as a retailer that sells everyday items such as meat, dairy, packaged goods and household supplies.
-However, there are three exclusions to note: superstores, convenience stores and warehouse stores, such as Target or Costco.
-Examples of accepted supermarkets include:
+While there isn’t a full Amex grocery store list available, here are a few examples of accepted stores:

 - Whole Foods